HossHAJ/Assignments4-des-chiffres-et-des-lettres-/README.md

 - Submit your word: When asked, type in the word you have formed.
 - Scoring: The game calculates your score by comparing your word's length with the longest possible word that could be formed from the given letters.

+## Numbers Round - Des Chiffres et Des Lettres
+### Overview
+The Numbers Round is one of the two main rounds of the popular game Des Chiffres et Des Lettres.
+In this round, players are given a set of numbers and are required to perform basic arithmetic operations to reach or get as close as possible to a randomly generated target number.
+This version of the game focuses on implementing the Numbers Round, where players are tested on their arithmetic skills and strategy.
+### Rules
+- The program generates six random numbers from two groups:
+- Large numbers: 25, 50, 75, 100
+- Small numbers: Integers between 1 and 10
+- The program generates a random three-digit target number between 100 and 999.
+- The player is required to use the six numbers and basic arithmetic operations (+, -, *, //) to calculate an expression as close as possible to the target number.
+- Each number can only be used once in the expression.
+- The player enters their expression, and the program calculates the result and the difference from the target number.
+- The program also allows for an automatic solution using a brute-force approach to find the best possible solution for the numbers round.
+### How to Play
+- Start the program: The program will display a randomly generated target number and a set of six random numbers.
+- Formulate your expression: Using the six numbers, perform arithmetic operations to get as close as possible to the target number.
+You can use addition (+), subtraction (-), multiplication (*), and integer division (//).
+- Input your expression: Once you've created your expression, enter it into the program.
+- See your result: The program will evaluate your expression and calculate how close you were to the target.
+- Check the best solution (optional): The program can automatically calculate the closest solution using brute-force methods, showing you the best possible expression.